sparkfun/hacker-application/code/README.md

 If you maintain or contribute to any open source projects, please supply links and a short description of your role in each project.

-**Things to avoid:**
+**Tips:**

+ * Avoid excessive amounts of code.
+ * Exclude third party utilities and other dependencies like XML libraries or binaries.
-  - Excessive amounts of code.
-Your samples will be *read*, not *executed*.
-More than 1000 lines of code and you're doing it wrong.
+ * Your samples will be *read*, not *executed*.
-  - Irrelevant dependencies.
-The large XML library that your class relies upon is neither interesting nor helpful.
-  - Binaries.
-Just don't.
-  - Third party libraries.
-If you didn't write it, don't include it.
-If you only edited the configuration file for it, don't include it.
+ * Less is more.

-Select samples that are brief and show off different characteristics of your skill set.
+ * Select samples that are brief and show off different characteristics of your skill set.
-A brief, well-written class, a neat little algorithm, stuff like that.
-Less is more.